romainsi/zabbix-VB-R-SQL/README.md

 ## Items

   - Total number of VEEAM jobs
-  - Master Item for BackupJob, BackupSyncJob, BackupCopyJob, Repository Info, TapeJob
+  - Master Item for Veeam jobs and repository Informations

 ## Triggers